psipred/cgdms/README.md

 ### Calculating the energy

-Calculate the energy of a protein structure in the learned potential:
+Calculate the energy of a structure in the learned potential:

 ```bash
 cgdms energy -i 1CRN.txt